-Before starting the work on a project, project managers have to communicate their plans and visions about the project to their team and their clients.
+Before starting work on a project, project managers have to communicate their plans and visions to their project team and clients.

 Table of Contents

 A project kickoff meeting is the first meeting held between project team members and a client or executive sponsor for the purpose of laying the groundwork for a project.

 This type of meeting takes place right before the actual work on the project starts, and it is usually organized and held by the project manager.

 In this meeting, the project manager presents the project scope, background, and purpose.
 The project manager discusses project objectives and timeline and makes sure everyone knows their roles and responsibilities.

 Moreover, a kickoff meeting is a great opportunity for the project team and the client to match their expectations, introduce themselves, and discuss potential risks.